Healthy Homes Assessment Strathmore Park

 Home Assessments Strathmore Park for Rental Properties

-There are many concerns you should look for when conducting an home assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standards.
-There are a few examples:
+There are many concerns to look over during an home evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+The most common are:

-The repercussions of not having an Healthy home in relation to the Residential Tenancies Act and consequently being on the wrong side of an tenancy services ruling can be significant for property owners and landlords.
-For professional advice get in touch today to book your rental properties house evaluation.
+The consequences of not having a Healthy home in relation to the Residential Tenancies Act and consequently being in the wrong of the tenancy solutions ruling can be significant for property owners and landlords.
+For specialist advice get in touch today to book your rental property home evaluation.

 home assessments for rental properties